LispEngineer/fast-atom/README.md

 A Clojure library designed to act exactly like an `atom` but without any thread-safety or other atomicity.
 This can be used for fast, mutable data in inner loops or imperative sections of code.
+The underlying Java class is called `UnsynchronizedAtom` and supports validators and watchers.

+This is currently targeting the Clojure 1.8 `Atom`.
+The Clojure 1.9 `Atom` has different semantics as it implements a different interface (`IAtom2`) which all return both the old and new values.
+I am not yet sure if this

 # Usage